fkemser/GerLaTeXLetter/README.md

 #### Change language

+Edit the following line to change the letter's language:

 ```latex
 \usepackage[ngerman]{babel}
 ```
-> :warning: At the moment, only `ngerman`, `english`, `USenglish`, and `UKenglish` are supported.
+> :warning: At the moment, only `ngerman`, `english`, `USenglish`, and `UKenglish` (all case-sensitive) are supported.

 This will not only change the information block's descriptors but also any text within the letter for which you have defined language-dependent variables.
+It also loads language-specific hyphenation patterns.

 #### Variables